 I sell inventory management software.

-There are a couple of reasons why this is less than optimum.
-First, when you state what you sell, the person you are talking to might not know what you are talking about or might find the answer a bit boring and with either of those scenarios, it creates a situation that does not position you and the other person to have an engaging exchange.
+There are a couple of reasons why this is less than optimal.
+First, when you state what you are selling, the person you are talking to might not know what you are talking about or might find the answer a bit boring.
+Either of those scenarios creates a situation that does not position you and the other person to have an engaging exchange.

-Another way to go is to answer with your value proposition with something like this:
+Another way to go is to answer your value proposition with something like this:

 I work with manufacturing companies and help them to reduce their inventory costs.